 Most departments have associations.
 The RIT Mechanical Engineering Association was active.
 U Win Thein (M67, GBNF) was a Prime Mover.
 He co-founded Set Hmu Thadinzin and Mechanical Magazine.
 He co-organized activities.

 The RIT Sports Council was headed by Saya U Maung Maung Than.
 U Maung Maung (Burma Selected in soccer) was Sports Officer.
 The associations for the various sports was headed by a saya.

 Several RIT students were Burma Selected.
 They include Sai Kham Pan (Badminton) and Htay Aung (Swimming and Water Polo).

-Saya Mao Toon Siong was National Coach for Table Tennis.
+Saya Mao Toon Siong (former Burma Champion) was National Coach for Table Tennis.
 He also coached the RIT team which won the Inter-Institute Championship.